meownyaaa/android_device_blackview_bv4900-twrp/README.md

 # Android device tree for Blackview BV4900 (BV4900)

-compiles successfully but no touch as i cant find the touchscreen driver
+compiles successfully but no touch as i cant find the touchscreen driver and i cant seem to mount any partitions like system vendor or super

 ```
 #